Desert Willow Aussies - Planned Litters Specializing in ~ Companion ~ Sport ~ Herding ~ Service

 We test all our puppies to properly place them into the right homes for their temperaments and drive according to your needs.
 We respect this breed as working dogs and make it our priority to place our puppies where both Owner and Aussie will be happy for years to come, it's our guarantee.

-Currently taking Reserves on this litter.
-If you are interested in a pup from this Litter, please take a moment and fill out our Online Application on our Policies Link.
+If you are interested in a up-coming Litter, please take a moment and fill out our Online Application on our Policies Link.

 There you will see pricing and the nuts and bolts of what we do.
 When we recieve your Online Application we will